dgelsin/QBB_Puerto_Rico_2016/README.md

 Simon Anders, Davis J McCarthy, Yunshun Chen, Michal Okoniewski, Gordon K Smyth, Wolfgang Huber & Mark D Robinson

+We will be approaching this workshop with the imagined scenario: You are interested in studying the radiation- and oxidative stress-resistant Archaea *Haloferax volcanii*.
+You want to evaluate what genes are differentially expressed during ionizing radation (IR) treatment compared to the native state (your control).
+You've made RNA sequencing libraries and they have just come out of the sequencer.
+You have been handed the raw data and now you need to find which genes are differentially expressed.
+Our hypothesis is that IR induces differential expression of genes in *Haloferax volcanii*.

 #*Module 1: Introduction and Quality Control of RNA-seq .fastq Reads*
+The first step a bioinformatician must do when getting back data from a sequencing facility is to assess the quality of the sequencing run.
+Many software are available for this task, but a particular favorite of mine is FastQC.
+We want to assess whether the reads are being based-called at a good enough quality, if there are any over-represented sequences that cloud the data (ie adapter sequences), the read length.

+First we will boot FastQC by opening the Terminal.app and running:
+> `$ fastqc`

+This will boot java and open a user interface for FastQC.
+Very easy to use.

+Next we'll load in our fastq reads into fastQC to begin analysis.
+Let's start with one pair-end read mates (`read1.fq read2.fq`)
+- Click File --> Open
+- Search your directory for the fastq files
+- Click open

+Let the data load.

+Looking at the overrepresented sequences we find that there are still adapters present in the reads!
+This will affect final alignment since they are not a part of the actual genome.

+The presence of sequence can occur when an insert length is shorter than the entire read size.
+For example if you have paired-end read length of 100x2 = 200 nt total length.
+If you insert is only 160 bp you will get an overlap of around 40 bp, meaning you sequence 40 bp into the adapter sequence flanking the insert.

+**** = adapter1
+xxxx = adapter2
+      (R1) ------->
+	   ****-------xxxx insert
+	      <------- (R2)
+	      Overlap!

+To remove adapter sequences from reads we will use the program `Trim_galore`:

+We need the reverse complemented adapter sequences for Read1 and Read2.
+This information is provided by the person who made the RNA-seq libraries.
+Our adapter sequences are as follows:

+Sequences for read1 (Prime2X)
+O1: AGATCGGAAGAGCACACGTCTGAACTCCAGTCACATCACGATCTCGTATGCCGTCTTCTGCTTG
+O2: AGATCGGAAGAGCACACGTCTGAACTCCAGTCACCGATGTATCTCGTATGCCGTCTTCTGCTTG
+O3: AGATCGGAAGAGCACACGTCTGAACTCCAGTCACTTAGGCATCTCGTATGCCGTCTTCTGCTTG
+C1: AGATCGGAAGAGCACACGTCTGAACTCCAGTCACTGACCAATCTCGTATGCCGTCTTCTGCTTG
+C2: AGATCGGAAGAGCACACGTCTGAACTCCAGTCACACAGTGATCTCGTATGCCGTCTTCTGCTTG
+C3: AGATCGGAAGAGCACACGTCTGAACTCCAGTCACGCCAATATCTCGTATGCCGTCTTCTGCTTG

+Sequence for read2 (Primer1):
+AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT

+To execute it we will input on terminal:
+> `trim_galore --path_to_cutadapt /usr/local/bin/cutadapt --paired --fastqc -o /path/to/output/directory/ -a AGATCGGAAGAGCACACGTCTGAACTCCAGTCACATCACGATCTCGTATGCCGTCTTCTGCTTG -a2 AGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGTAGATCTCGGTGGTCGCCGTATCATT /path/to/raw_reads_1.fq /path/to/raw_reads_2.fq`

+`--paired` specifies this is paired end data and to return synchronized read pair files `-a` specifies the adapter sequence for read1 to trim `-a2` specifies the adapter sequence for read2 to trim

+Now let's compare what our adapter trimmed reads look like:

+File --> Open --> trimmed_reads.fq

+Great the overepresented sequences are not the adapters!

+> #Task #1
+> You must remove the adapters from the reads for each sample.
+Your task now is to:

+> 1. Remove adapter sequences from reads for each sample.

+> 2. Visualize QC of reads pre- & post-trim

+> 3. Thought question: Why are there still overepresented sequences in the trimmed reads?

+Everything else looks in order.
+QC is over and now it is time to start the RNA-seq alignment.

 [[file:///Users/DRG/Dropbox/Screenshots/Screenshot%202016-05-06%2016.43.28.png]]

 #*Module 2: RNA-seq Alignment, Transcript Assembly, and Processing*